Conor Gallagher: West Ham's £40m bid for Chelsea and England midfielder rejected

 Sky Sports News understands Chelsea value him well in excess of £40m.

+Sky Sports News has been told Man Utd see McTominay as a top player and very important member of the squad.
+For them to even consider a sale, it would require a "very big offer".

+West Ham are expected to push to sign Southampton captain James Ward-Prowse.
+Interest in the midfielder is long-standing and dates back to before this summer's transfer window.

-The Hammers also had a £45m bid rejected by Fulham for Joao Palhinha, and remain keen on Southampton captain James Ward-Prowse, Juventus' Denis Zakaria and Edson Alvarez from Ajax.
+The Hammers also had a £45m bid rejected by Fulham for Joao Palhinha, and remain keen on Juventus' Denis Zakaria, Monaco's Youssouf Fofana and Edson Alvarez from Ajax.

 Enjoy live action from F1, The Ashes, Premier League and more with NOW